-The assessment objectives are differentiated into two components
+The assessments objectives are differentiated into two components

 - Performing calculations and simplification using suitable methods, with or without the usage of a calculator.

-- Making use of the systems of measurements in the daily context.
+- Making use of the systems of measurements as in the daily context.

 - Rounding off and estimating to degrees of accuracy relative to the context and conversion into the equivalent numerical forms.

 - Using geometrical tools to measure and draw, keeping in mind the acceptable measure of accuracy.

 - Understanding and using appropriate spatial relationships in two or three dimensions.

 - Make inferences or deductions and drawing conclusions from the given mathematical data.